Marissa Mayer: 2018 – present: Sunshine, artificial intelligence

 After leaving Yahoo! in 2017, Mayer started Lumi Labs with former colleague Enrique Munoz Torres.
 The company is based in Palo Alto and is focused on artificial intelligence and consumer media.
 On November 18, 2020, Mayer announced that Lumi Labs would be rebranded as Sunshine at the same time as she announced its first product: Sunshine Contacts.
 Sunshine Contacts claims to improve users' iPhone contacts and Google contacts using intelligent algorithms, contact data, public sources, and more.
 In November 2024, Sunshine launched the Shine app, an artificial intelligence photo sharing platform.
 The app allows users to organize and share images, and plan events.
 Sunshine was shut down in September 2025, and its assets were transferred to her new AI company called Dazzle.

-Mayer has described artificial intelligence as a "potentially a renewable resource that can be very generative", describing the technology as "enlightening".
+Mayer has described artificial intelligence as "potentially a renewable resource that can be very generative", describing the technology as "enlightening".
 At the 2024 Cerebral Valley AI Summit in San Francisco, Mayer discussed the potential for artificial intelligence to be used to create more robust advertisements in search results.

 Boards

-As well as sitting on the boards of directors of AT&T Inc., Nextdoor, Walmart, and Maisonette, Mayer also previously served or sits on several non-profit boards, such as Cooper–Hewitt, National Design Museum, New York City Ballet, San Francisco Ballet, and San Francisco Museum of Modern Art.
-Mayer was nominated to the board of Hilton Worldwide in 2025.
-In 2025, she was elected to the board of directors of Starbucks.
+Mayer serves on the boards of directors of AT&T Inc., Hilton, Starbucks, and Walmart.
+She served on the board of Nextdoor from May 2024 to June 2025 and previously served on the board of Maisonette.
+She also serves or has served on several non-profit boards, including the San Francisco Ballet, Cooper–Hewitt, National Design Museum, and New York City Ballet.
+She served on the Board of Trustees at the San Francisco Museum of Modern Art from 2013 to at least 2019.